truclng/bnb-clone/README.md

    * A button exists that will take the user to the screen to view their hosted listings.
    * A button exists that will take the user to the screen to view all listings.

 ### 2.2.
 Feature Set 2.
-Creating & Editing & Publishing a Hosted Listing (16% for solo, 14% for pairs)
+Creating & Editing & Publishing a Hosted Listing

 For logged in users, they are able to create their own listings (as a host) that will become visible to all other users who have the option of booking it.